Today, we’re continuing in our series on forgiveness, tackling another myth of forgiveness:

 Notice that none of these verses speak about forgiving if and when your offender recognizes their sin.

-Although we all want our offender to see his/her fault, it’s not our job—nor our right—to change our offender, convince them of the error of their ways or make them pay.
+Although we all want our offender to see his or her fault, it’s not our job—nor our right—to change our offender, convince them of the error of their ways or make them pay us back.
 The only condition mentioned in these verses is “on us”—to extend forgiveness out of and because of the forgiveness we’ve received from Christ.

-We let His love for us flow through to them.
-When that happens we aren’t losing, even if our offender never wakes up to his sin!
+We let His love for us flow through us to them.
+When that happens, we aren’t losing, even if our offender never wakes up to his sin!

 In that miraculous moment (it really is a miracle God does in our hearts, peeps!), we gain in eternal ways that far outweigh any loss or wound.

-Bottom line – Christ asks us to do what feels counterintuitive—even foolhardy—because He is in control and is faithful to protect us and redeem what was broken (redeeming our broken hearts, not necessarily the relationship).
-To offer anything less than that to our offender shows, in the least, a lack of faith in Christ, and in the worst, an insult to His sacrifice and grace.
+Bottom line: Christ asks us to do what feels counterintuitive—even foolhardy—because He is in control and is faithful to protect us and redeem what was or is broken (redeeming our broken hearts, not necessarily the relationship).
+To offer anything less than that to our offender shows, at least, a lack of faith in Christ, and at worst, an insult to His sacrifice and grace.

 What have you done to constructively deal with that loss and pain?